iszczesniak/cpp/deduction/index.md

 A reference either names some data (e.g., a temporary, a table element) or is an alias to some other variable.
-A reference type does not have qualifiers, because it's supposed to represent verbatim its
+A reference type does not have qualifiers, because it's supposed to represent verbatim its initializing expression.
-data: a reference expression is replaced by an expression with the data of the reference.
 What's more, a reference can only be initialized, and later cannot be changed (so that it names some different data), so a `const` top-level qualifier would make no difference.
 For instance, type `int & const` is wrong.